jacopotarantino/fake-live-loading/Readme.md

 ## Building from Source

-* requires node and npm
+requires node, npm, grunt-cli and coffeescript

 * `cd` into the plugin directory
 * run `npm install`
 * run `grunt`